marilevay/drop_simulations/README.md

 # Drop rebound at low Weber number
-This repository provides a Julia version of the Python scripts from [this repository](https://github.com/harrislab-brown/LowWeberDropRebound?tab=readme-ov-file) for simulating the dynamics of liquid droplets impacting solid substrates.
+This repository provides a Julia version of the MATLAB scripts from [this repository](https://github.com/harrislab-brown/LowWeberDropRebound?tab=readme-ov-file) for simulating the dynamics of liquid droplets impacting solid substrates.
 The code systematically explores droplet deformation, spreading, rebound behaviors, and other key physical phenomena, capturing detailed dynamics through numerical simulations.

 ## Overview
 The project models the complex behavior of liquid droplets when they impact solid surfaces, capturing phenomena like maximum spreading, bounce optimization, energy transfer, and shape deformation using a numerical approach based on spherical harmonics and Newton-Raphson methods.
 It includes simulation sweeps for parameter exploration such as Weber number (`We`), Bond number (`Bo`), and Ohnesorge number (`Oh`).